tanyapha/mobile-app/README.md

 - In theopening browser window (Connection: LAN) click run on iOS simulator.
 If there is an error, try running `expo upgrade`.

 - The Expo server can be stopped with `ctrl + c`.
+### How to Use the App

+#### Register or Login
+If you have already created an account you can login in, otherwise click on the "Register Button".
+After you have registered, you should be redirected to the login page where you can login.

+#### create new song
+If you want to add a new song, click "new song" and add information.

+#### update song information
+click the song tile and press the edit button. this will bring you to a page to edit the song title and artist

+#### add/update your rating
+click the song tile and click on the number of stars you want to rate the song. click rate. this will either update or add your rating.

+#### delete song
+To delete a song, click on the songtile and then press the delete button